 The truck bed can be tilted by lifting up the release lever on either side of the vehicle.
-See .
+See DUMPING THE TRUCK BED on page 24.

 Electric Lift

 If the vehicle has an electric lift, the switch is located on the center dash console.
 Press and hold the top part of the switch to raise the truck bed.
 Press the bottom part of the switch to lower the truck bed.